blackyoshi21825/Tesseract/README.md

 ```bash
 gcc -g -o tesser src/*.c -Iinclude -lm
 ```
--It is good practice to run this command before running the main Tesseract file on Linux
+- It is good practice to run this command before running the main Tesseract file on Linux

 ## Language Syntax